 - Don’t be afraid to use canned foods such as canned chickpeas or lentils – like frozen veg there is little preparation involved, don’t require overnight soaking and when rinsed properly can be eaten in low FODMAP portions

 By following these tips and tricks you should be well on your way to eatings a fibre filled diet and helping your gut to thrive.

 Let me know if you have any different tips for adding fibre to your diet.

 Side note: you may be tempted to buy products that are marketed with ‘added fibre’.
 These are usually found on products that are gluten free or in health bars.
 However, the fibre these products contain such as inulin and chicory root can actually aggravate IBS and cause further digestive issues.
 Make sure to check ingredient labels.
 For the most part these products can be expensive and unnecessary.
 If you are eating a wide range of foods and being fibre conscious you should be reaching your fibre goal easily.

-For more ideas on how to add fibre to your diet, take a look at my https://theibsdiaries.com/2020/07/06/a-day-of-fibre-for-ibs/ post that gives you an example of a day of eating for fibre.
+For more ideas on how to add fibre to your diet, take a look at my day of fibre for IBS post that gives you an example of a day of eating for fibre.